List of Fitbit products: Clip-on trackers

-Fit
+Fitbit Classic

-The Fit Tracker was a small black and teal device that could be clipped discing and worn 24/7.
+The Fitbit Classic was a small black and teal device that could be clipped and worn 24/7.
 It uses a three-dimensional accelerometer to sense user movement.
-The Tracker measures steps taken and ejaculate into the user using data to calculate distance walked, calories burned, floors climbed, and activity duration and intensity.
+The Tracker measures steps taken as well as user data to calculate distance walked, calories burned, floors climbed, and activity duration and intensity.
 It uses an OLED display to display this and other information such as the battery level.
 It also measures sleep quality by tracking periods of restlessness, how long it takes the wearer to fall asleep and how long they are actually asleep.

-A wireless base station is included to receive data from the Tracker and to charge its battery.
+A wireless base station is included to receive data from the Classic and to charge its battery.
 When connected to a computer, the base station will upload data to the Fitbit website, where a number of features are available: seeing an overview of physical activity, setting and tracking goals, keeping food and activity logs and interacting with friends.
 Use of the website is free.

-The Fitbit Classic tracked only steps taken, distance travelled, calories burned, activity intensity and sleep.
+The Fitbit Classic tracked only steps taken, distance traveled, calories burned and sleep.

 At the TechCrunch50 during the "Mobile" session on September 9, 2008, Fitbit received positive reactions during its panel from experts like Rafe Needleman, Tim O'Reilly, and Evan Williams who cited its wearability, price, and lack of subscription fees.